christianj-cc/Hair-Salon-MS/README.md

 ### Appointment Scheduling and Business Operations Platform

-The Hair Salon Management System is a web-based application developed to streamline salon operations by centralizing appointment scheduling, customer management, employee administration, inventory tracking, and sales monitoring.
+The Hair Salon Management System is a web-based application developed to streamline salon operations by centralizing appointment scheduling and booking, customer management, employee administration, inventory tracking, and sales monitoring.

 ## Overview